 Growth on an Oyster Ball in less than one year.

 has created a network linking Tanzanian coastal communities building community resilience and implementing improved sustainable resource management and livelihoods.
 Like most coastal communities in Zanzibar, fishing and tourism are mainstays of Jambiani Village, but these are threatened all around Tanzania in large part due to the decline of coral reefs.

 In an effort to tackle this problem, Mwambao, locally-based NGO Marine Cultures and the Reef Ball Foundation worked with the local fisheries committee in 2015 to pilot the first reef project of its kind on the African continent.

 protecting endangered dunes

-This park honors Sir Nicholas Nuttall, founder of the marine conservation organization BREEF, and was a long time friend, partner and mentor to the Reef Ball family - Sir Nick was man of irrepressible charm and zest and an inspiration, whose life is much too rich, colorful and long to do justice to here.
+This park honors Sir Nicholas Nuttall, founder of the marine conservation organization BREEF, and a long time friend and mentor to the Reef Ball family - Sir Nick was man of irrepressible charm and zest and an inspiration.

 We are proud to be part of a project that honors his name.